Dr. Larry Herman

 Conclusion: NSAIDS do not effectively manage the pain associated with dysmenorrhea.
 A multi-management and dual therapy approach is best used by practicing providers.
 Having a variety of dual therapy techniques such as aromatherapy, tens unit, yoga, herbal, nutritional and nutritional management can help can effectively curb the pain associated with primary dysmenorrhea.

 Orelaja A. Dysmenorrhea in Childbearing Age Women: Management with NSAIDS or Alternative Therapy?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.